joelwking/joelwking/README.md

 ### Find me around the web:
 - Check out my GitLab profile at <a href="https://gitlab.com/joelwking">GitLab</a>
-- I am active on <a href="https://www.linkedin.com/in/programmablenetworks/">LinkedIn</a>
+- I am active on <a href="https://www.linkedin.com/in/programmablenetworks/">LinkedIn</a> as @programmablenetworks
 - Work profile at <a href="https://www.wwt.com/profile/joel-king">World Wide Technology</a>
 - Social Media on <a href="https://parler.com/joelwking">Parler</a> and <a href="https://twitter.com/joel_w_king">Twitter</a>
 <!--